-Phones are probably the most important tool in the 21st century.
-Just a brief search in the AppStore and you'll have hundreds of apps available to you.
+Phones are probably one of the most used tools of the 21st century.
+Just a brief search in the App Store and you'll have hundreds of apps available to you.

-If you're a flashcard fanatic, check out StudyBlue.
+If you're a flashcard fanatic, check out Chegg Prep.
 It's an app that finds you flashcards related to your course material.

-2. Planner App
+2. Planner Apps

 3. Cooking Apps

 Also consider downloading Flipp, it lets you see online flyers and allows you to price match and compare grocery items.

 For a big commuter school, this is an important one.
 Although Google Maps has been the saviour for many of my trips, the Transit app has many more features that make it worth downloading.